DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/upgrades/spa_to_duende.md

 ## Migrating

-Unfortuntely, the last aspect of the template which requires discussion is that there is configuration required when using OIDC/OAuth.
+Unfortunately, the last aspect of the template which requires discussion is that there is configuration required when using OIDC/OAuth.
 This configuration models the client application (the SPA) as well as the API being secured.
 Typically, all the players (the app, the API, and the token server) require their own store for their relevant configuration data.
 Given that the template co-hosts all three of these, more great pains were taken to hide all of this configuration from the developer.